-This year's December Telephone Campaign will be taking place over the first two weekends of this month.
+This year's March Telephone Campaign will be taking place 9-17th March.
 Our students are really looking forward to the chance to connect with and learn from their predecessors, and talk about some of the exciting projects we have going on at St Antony's.
 Read on to learn a bit more about this year's callers.

 Nia (MPhil Modern Middle Eastern Studies, 2018)

 I arrived at St Antony’s this year and have thus far enjoyed being a member of this international and friendly college.
 Whether its attending the talks at the Middle East Centre or socialising in the college bar, St Antony’s has been incredibly welcoming, warm and fascinating community!
 Meeting the other students and learning from them has been a highlight of my time here thus far.
 My academic work revolves around International Relations and the Middle East, with an interest in Foreign Policy Analysis.
 St Antony's, as the home of area studies, has been an incredible place to study at.
 My MPhil in Modern Middle Eastern Studies has an intensive language component and studying Arabic has been extremely rewarding yet challenging.
 I hope to apply for a grant from the Antonian Fund this summer to help fund some language training in the region, so I can directly see the benefit of these initiatives.
 I feel very privileged to be a part of the Antonian community and I am looking forward to having the opportunity to speak with other Antonians over the course of this Telephone Campaign.

 Susan (MPhil Visual, Material and Museum Anthropology and Ethnography, 2018)